 With the integration, it does not matter whether the data centers are physical or virtual instances.
 They are assigned the same significance.

-AD agents installed on the cold data center servers are listed as inactive in the Okta adminAn abbreviation of administrator.
+Okta AD agents installed on the cold data center servers are listed as inactive in the Okta AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
-Only administrators have the Administration button on the upper right side of the My Applications page. dashboard.
-After 30 days of inactivity, the assigned API tokens expires.
-If Example Corp needs to route traffic to their cold backup data center, they'll need to re-install the AD agents.
-For this reason, Okta recommends that Example Corp install the AD agents on their cold data center servers when they are needed.
+Only administrators have the Administration button on the upper right side of the My Applications page.
+Console.
+After 30 days of inactivity, the assigned API tokens expire.
+If Example Corp needs to route traffic to their cold backup data center, they'll need to re-install the Okta AD agents.
+For this reason, Okta recommends that Example Corp install the Okta AD agents on their cold data center servers when they are needed.

 To determine the number of agents Example Corp should install in each data center, they'll need to consider what their fault tolerance is and what high availability or disaster recovery scenarios they want to prepare for: